RaphCodec/Brainiac5/README.md

 ## Planned Features

 1. **Error Handling for Queries:** Enhance error handling mechanisms to provide informative feedback on query failures.
-2. **Query Functions Converted to Class Object:** Refactor query functions into a class object for improved organization and reusability.
+2. **Query Functions Converted to Class Object:** Refactor query functions into a class object for improved organization and reusability. (in progress)
 3. **Additional Data Transformation Class Object:**
    - Implement a class object for data transformation, allowing for functionalities like normalizing pandas dataframes similar to SQL tables.
 4. **Generate ETL Templates:** Introduce templates for Extract, Transform, Load (ETL) processes to streamline data pipeline development.
 5. **Module to Replicate Access Databases:** Develop a module to replicate Access databases for migration or backup purposes.
+6. **Error notification** Send emails to script admins. (in progress)

 ## Contribution